2017 Las Vegas shooting: Background

+Location

 The Las Vegas Strip is a stretch of Las Vegas Boulevard immediately south of the city of Las Vegas in Clark County, Nevada.
 The Strip is known for its concentration of casinos and resort hotels, including the 43-story Mandalay Bay southwest of its intersection with Mandalay Bay Road, in the unincorporated town of Paradise.

-Las Vegas Village, a 15 acre lot used for outdoor performances, was located diagonally across the intersection to the northeast.
+Las Vegas Village, a 15 acre lot used for outdoor performances, was located diagonally across the intersection to the northeast and owned by MGM Resorts International.
 From 2014 onward, the venue hosted the annual Route 91 Harvest country music festival.
 The 2017 festival ran from September 29 to October 1, with over 22,000 attendees on the final day.